Solid phase transitions in the liquid limit: The Hadamard material

 We then compute $\BF_{0}-\bra{\BF}=(y_{0}-\Gve_{0})\tns{\Be_{2}}$.
 Therefore

 Finally, the Maxwell equation $W(\BF_{0})-\bra{W}=\av{\bra{\BP},\BF_{0}-\bra{\BF}}$ can be written as

-Next we replace in the above form of the Maxwell relation the expression $d_{0}/\bra{\Gve}$ by its expression from (\ref{trac}) As a result of such a substitution the Maxwell relation will also become a quadratic equation in $\bra{\Gve}$.
-This permits us to eliminate this variable as a rational expression in terms of $\Gve_{0}$ and $d_{0}$, while the Maxwell relation will also reduce to a rational relation between $d_{0}$ and $\Gve_{0}$.
+Next, in (\ref{Maxwell}) we replace $d_{0}/\bra{\Gve}$ by its expression from (\ref{trac}).
+As a result of such substitution the Maxwell relation will also become a quadratic equation in $\bra{\Gve}$.
+This permits us to eliminate this variable as a rational expression in terms of $\Gve_{0}$ and $d_{0}$.
+The Maxwell relation will then reduce to a rational relation between $d_{0}$ and $\Gve_{0}$.

-This calculation can only be done with the aid of a computer algebra system, since the remaining equation $F(\Gve_{0},d_{0})=0$ is very long and complicated.
-Now for a given choice of numerical values of $\mu$, $d_{1}$ and $d_{2}$ we can solve $F(\Gve_{0},d_{0})=0$ numerically and then extract those solutions which satisfy $\Gl\in[0,1]$.
+The implied calculation can only be done with the aid of a computer algebra system, since the remaining equation $F(\Gve_{0},d_{0})=0$ is very long and complicated.
+For a given choice of numerical values of $\mu$, $d_{1}$ and $d_{2}$ we can then solve $F(\Gve_{0},d_{0})=0$ numerically and extract the solutions which satisfy $\Gl\in[0,1]$.
 The result for $d_{1}=1$, $d_{2}=2$ and $\mu=\mu_{\rm top}/3$ is shown as a green curve in Fig.~\ref{fig:secjs}.
 As we can see, it identifies all points between the green curve and the dashed lines of the primary jump set as a part of the binodal region---an improvement over the primary jump set bound.